 FSB’s creative reworking of this iconic Oklahoma school transports OCU law students back to their future.

 Erected in 1910 as Oklahoma High School — at that time Oklahoma City’s only high school — this majestic, gothic-style stone building was a source of great civic pride.
 Designed by renowned early-day Oklahoma architect Solomon Layton, the building had many cutting-edge features for its day and was added to the National Register of Historic Places in 1973.
-Decades later, in 2014, Oklahoma City University officials approached FSB about the feasibility of turning the run-down building into a new home for its School of Law.
+Decades later, Oklahoma City University officials approached FSB about the feasibility of turning the run-down building into a new home for its School of Law.
 The majestic outward appearance strongly appealed to the school’s officials, who envisioned it as a stately and suitable home for their top-tier law school.

 To fit all the required elements into the building required a great deal of creativity.
 The Great Hall serves multiple functions as a reception hall, student lounge and overflow library/study area.
 In addition to faculty offices, space was also converted to accommodate admissions, career services, international programs, law review and student bar association needs.
 Wi-Fi, hard connections and other technology were added to create state-of-the-art “smart” classrooms.
 A courtroom, complete with judges’ chambers, provides the appropriate environment for both mock and real trials.